nsinenian/StockClassifier/README.md

 y = predictor.predict(stock_ticker)
 ```

 The result will be either a 0 or a 1 indicating whether the stock is predicted to overperform (1) or underperform(0) relative to the S&P 500.
 An exception may be thrown if sufficient date is not available for the selected stock ticker (an internet connection is required to download data).
 The pretrained model was trained using only S&P 500 stock data.
+Please note that certain external packages are required as described below under [**dependencies**](#dependencies).

 ## Notebooks